briancullinan2/Quake3e/README.md

 ## TODO (just thought of another): User Story

 * The point of the game-play is to Stick Together (tm).
 The engine periodically forms bridges between all players occupying the same universe.
 * If there are 12 "maps", every player starts by choosing another player to spawn from, the first player in a world only chooses from a single point.
 * The player might cross a field and battle bots through a forest and navigate a boat down stream without crashing against the sides, or fighting enemy projectiles.
 But at the end of the day, the person you spawn from is only a few steps away.
 * Nights and Winters must be navigated with another person, so a player can play for 30 minutes until the game turns to night, and then they must send an invite link to their friend to spawn with them.
 * Some puzzles require many players to solve, so more opportunity for community growth.
 * The game is won, "generally", by solving a puzzle that allows the player to cross dimensions to one of the other 10 universes.
 Becoming a multi-dimensional being eventually allows the player to travel between all dimensions.
 * On a celestial scale, an RPG game is played by recruiting players to control the bodies of other players generated through their life-death cycle, naturally beating the game.
 The souls can be collected by navigators viewing the universe from a birds-eye view and using them in a multi-versal battle.
-I.e. Civilizations X-style with an automatic human resource.
+   I.e. Civilizations X-style with an automatic human / food resource. >:D
 * In the inter-dimensional being RPG mode, there is not "winning" only quotas to meet.
 Money to be made, add-ons to be sold, player's time to be collected on your behalf.
 "Soul" resources can be delegated and traded with other players.
+* Clearly this would take some orchestration for scripts to run to form bridgets, coordinating logins to put friends with links in the same servers, etc.
+* Playing the builder could even involve contributing coded parts to a universe.

+Not all these "User Story" features are suitable for Q3e specifically, hence breaking up the repository into separate parts.

 <sup><sub>powered by [void-zero](https://github.com/briancullinan/void-zero)</sub></sup>